 Time-Out Rooms/Seclusion Rooms are ultimately about safety.
 While the science of psychology and the quality of medications have also advanced a lot in the last several decades, there are still times when a student needs to be removed from other students and staff for the safety of all (which should be done within the guidelines set forward by your state and school district).

 We actually really like the term de-escalation rooms, because that gives us a better picture of what we are trying to achieve with these rooms.
-These rooms are not meant for punishment, for convenience, or anything other than short term use to de-escalate a potentially dangerous situation.
+These rooms are not meant for punishment, convenience, or anything other than short-term use to de-escalate a potentially dangerous situation.
 As de-escalation rooms, they are also designed to be calming.
-Children will occasionally request use of our rooms to be able to calm themselves down and feel centered again.
+Children will occasionally request the use of our rooms to be able to calm themselves down and feel centered again.

-The reason Time-Out Rooms get a bad reputation is because they sometimes get mis-used to the detriment of a child.
+The reason time-out rooms get a bad reputation is that they sometimes get misused to the detriment of a child.
 It is the improper use of the room by school staff that is the problem in these situations.
 Does that mean we stop using seclusion rooms?
 Well, sometimes children have bad experiences in the bathrooms or locker rooms of our schools, does that mean we stop using bathrooms?
 No, we correct how these rooms are used.

 We cannot say this enough…time-out rooms, as well as all challenging behavior interventions, should be done strictly within the guidelines set by your state and school district.
 These guidelines should be created by professionals who know how to properly use de-escalation techniques, including the use of de-escalation rooms.
 Well-made guidelines will ensure the seclusion room is used only when it is appropriate.